damienbod/AspNetCoreMultipleProject/src/DataAccessMySqlProvider/readme.md

 <img src="https://damienbod.files.wordpress.com/2016/08/mysql_ercore_aspnetcore_02.png" alt="mySql_ercore_aspnetcore_02" width="193" height="194" class="alignnone size-full wp-image-7134" />

-Now the MySQL provider can be used in a MVC 6 controller using construction injection.
+The MySQL provider can be used in a MVC 6 controller using construction injection.

 ```csharp
 using System.Collections.Generic;